mr4tt/zotbot/README.md

 - [Donkey Kong cheating case rocked by photos of illicit joystick modification](https://arstechnica.com/gaming/2023/02/did-billy-mitchell-use-this-illicit-joystick-to-set-a-donkey-kong-high-score/) - Tall, red-topped stick could prove crucial in Mitchell's defamation suit.

 # wikipedia
+- [Jeffrey Manchester](https://en.wikipedia.org/w/index.php?title=Jeffrey_Manchester&oldid=1173147482) - Jeffrey Allen Manchester (born 1972) is an American convicted spree-robber and former United States Army Reserve officer known as the 'Rooftop Robber' or simply 'Roofman' due to his modus operandi of entering his targets (most commonly McDonald's locations) by drilling through the roof and dropping in.
+Before being apprehended for the second time in...

 - [Bogdanov affair](https://en.wikipedia.org/w/index.php?title=Bogdanov_affair&oldid=1183687764) - The Bogdanov affair was an academic dispute regarding the legitimacy of a series of theoretical physics papers written by French twins Igor and Grichka Bogdanov (alternatively spelled Bogdanoff).
 The papers were published in reputable scientific journals, and were alleged by their authors to culminate in a theory for describing what occurred before ...

 - [Snowplow Game](https://en.wikipedia.org/w/index.php?title=Snowplow_Game&oldid=1189473593) - The Snowplow Game was a regular-season game played between the Miami Dolphins and New England Patriots on December 12, 1982, at Schaefer Stadium in Foxborough, Massachusetts.
 Due in part to icy conditions, the game remained scoreless until late in the fourth quarter, when the snowplow operator was called in to clear a spot on the snowy field specifi...